Lenovo Legion Pro 5i 16 Core i7-13700HX vs Dell XPS 13 (9340, 2024) — Intel Core Ultra 7 155H

 Frequently Asked Questions

-Lenovo Legion Pro 5i 16 Core i7-13700HX excels if you value high-wattage rtx 4060 (140w) delivers top-tier performance for its class.
-Dell XPS 13 (9340, 2024) — Intel Core Ultra 7 155H is better if you prioritize ultra-modern, minimalist design with zero-lattice keyboard and seamless glass palm rest.
-Pick based on your budget and daily use.
+Lenovo Legion Pro 5i 16 Core i7-13700HX is the better choice if you prioritize high-wattage rtx 4060 (140w) delivers top-tier performance for its class.
+Dell XPS 13 (9340, 2024) — Intel Core Ultra 7 155H wins if you value ultra-modern, minimalist design with zero-lattice keyboard and seamless glass palm rest.
+Both are rated highly (4.5★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure